ChristianPick/NETN-COM/NETN-COM.md

   * The DestinationEntityArray is ignored.
 * **Broadcast Receiver**:
   * If RX is specified for a network device the connections listens to all incoming messages.
   * The DestinationEntityArray is ignored.
-[TBD: could this reasonably used for optimization?]
 * **Peer-To-Peer**:
   * If TX is specified for a network device connections are established to all reachable specified destination entities.
   * If RX is specified for a network device the connections listens to all incoming messages which are sent to the own entity.